nicolas-sabbatini/nikcodes-website/content/posts/impossible_list.md

 ### What is a Impossible list?

-It gives purpose to your actions and it gives context to your journey.
 [The impossible list is NOT a bucket list](https://impossiblehq.com/the-impossible-list-is-not-a-bucket-list/), the impossible list is a challenge and a journal that helps to give narration to your story.
 [The original impossible list of Joel Runyon](https://impossiblehq.com/impossible-list/)